Hierges Castle: Mélusine of Hierges

 The castle was built in a single night by the famous fairy Mélusine and has 365 windows.

-Mélusine of Hierges, also known as Sybilla of Lusignan, the future Queen of Jerusalem, is a direct descendant of Mélusine (the eldest of the line still carries the name of the illustrious ancestor).
+Mélusine of Hierges, also known as Sybilla of Lusignan, the future Queen of Jerusalem, was a direct descendant of Mélusine (the eldest of the line still carries the name of the illustrious ancestor).
 Her father was Manasses of Hierges.
 She married an insignificant husband, Guy of Lusignan.
-She was chatelaine of Samson, where she took part in battles to defend the castle.
+She was châtelaine of Samson, where she took part in battles to defend the castle.
 According to some sources, she died of plague in 1190 before Saint John of Acre, or in 1187 in the lands of Samson.

 The Ladies of Meuse

-During the First Crusade, three knights who were sons of the lord of Hierges entrusted the guard of the castle to their wives who, unfaithful during their husbands' absence and wanting to throw themselves into the water on their return, were changed into stone, becoming the 'Ladies of the Meuse'.
+During the First Crusade, three knights who were sons of the lord of Hierges entrusted the guard of the castle to their wives who, unfaithful during their husbands' absence and wanting to throw themselves into the water on their return, were changed into stone, becoming the "Ladies of the Meuse".
 The site includes three large rocks which overlook the Meuse at Laifour.